 However, you do not have to sell your home if you don't want to.
-You may, for example, decide to keep your home for the rest of your life and repay the deferred payment out of your estate after you have died, or you may want to rent it out to generate income.
+You may, for example, decide to keep your home for the rest of your life and the debt is then repaid out of your estate after you have died.
+You may want to rent out your property to generate income.
 If you do this, you will be expected to use some of the rental income to increase the amount you pay each week.
 This will mean that the amount of money that you will owe to Suffolk County Council will be reduced.